sbromberger/LightGraphs.jl/docs/src/matching.md

 # Matching

-Maximum weight matching  is supperted in the companion package *LightGraphsExtras.jl*
+Maximum weight matching is supported in the companion package *LightGraphsExtras.jl*.